KaileyLiou/data-science-ai/README.md

 This repository contains the projects I completed as part of the Girls Who Code Data Science + AI Track.
 Throughout the track, I explored the data science workflow, from cleaning and visualizing data to building and evaluating machine learning models in Python.
 Each folder represents a different project that builds on skills introduced throughout the courses.

+The projects in this repository were originally provided as templates through the Girls Who Code Data Science + AI Track and included pre-written comments throughout the code.
+I wrote the remaining code and completed the analysis, including the graphs, figures, tables, confusion matrices, and other outputs.

 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/157444f3-97d9-4c49-9a7f-3f57b604c52d" width="450"></td>